Program evaluation and development

 Quality improvement approach

-The PPEP uses a quality improvement model to develop the assessments and new tools, as well as improve on existing ones to support registrants.
+PEP uses a quality improvement approach to develop assessments, create new tools and resources, as well as improve existing ones to support licensees.

 The development is guided by: